Antoine-Bst/IROS-2025-Real-Time-Monitoring/README.txt

 **************Important*************
 Moniteur MP is the monitoring algorithm, asservissement_PI is the control node of the DJI Tello.
-Use ROS 1
+Use ROS 1 Position measurement is performed using an optitrack with natnet_ros node
 ************************************
 =====================================Small Documentation===================================
 The verification is performed in a bottom-up manner using the syntax tree of the formula and the satisfaction signals